mrudelle/jlox/README.md

-# lox
+# jlox

-Toy compiler from the book "Crafting Interpreters"
+Toy compiler from the book "Crafting Interpreters" for the language lox written in Java

 ## Requirements
 * Java 13+